God in Islam: Creation theories

+In Islamic philosophical-theological discussions, a distinction between God and creatures is made based on the immutability of God and the change and mortality of creatures depending on time.
 A variant of the theory of the manifestation of a single reality can be found particularly in Mulla Sadra, who was inspired by Ibn Arabi.
 According to Mulla Ṣadra, only God is eternal and perfect, the universe, including its inhabitants, is constantly changing.
 Because of that, everything is in a constant process of growth and decay.
 The prophets and the angels were also integrated into this universalistic understanding of God.
-According to Haydar Amuli, who also builds on Ibn Arabi's metaphysics, the angels are the representatives of God's beautiful names (and devils of the imperious names of God).
+According to Haydar Amuli, who also builds on Ibn Arabi's metaphysics, the angels are the representatives of God's beautiful names (and devils of the "imperious names of God").
 Islamic philosophy asserts that God is eternal (qadim) and thus timeless.
 Islamic theology defines time as the subsequent change of things, making a contradiction between an originated "world" (dunya) which is subject to change, and God, who is without change.
 Ghazali explains in his response to the question "what was God doing before creation?" that time does not coexist with God or the world.
 A contemporary of ibn Hanbal asserts an even more strict position, claiming that God transcends time, thus it cannot be said that God is "before things" or "the first cause".
+In Islamic philosophy, it is assumed that the "ayan-ı sabite", (The immutable knowledge of beings), existed in God's knowledge before beings came into existence; with this assumption, it is argued that God is immutable in his knowledge as well as in his body.
+The other side of this theory involves discussions of predestination, human will, and responsibility.
+For if everything were predetermined, holding humans accountable for their actions would be absurd and contrary to divine wisdom.